 10 Pounds of OATS, PER 14 Pounds of HAY, and DIEM.
-6 Pounds of STRAW,
+6 Pounds of STRAW, and proper quality, The Contractor will issue the Forage on orders from the Commissariat, to the Staff Departments and Regiment every week, (if re-

 The Oats to be of a sweet and wholesome quality, and not to weigh less than 32lbs. per bushel.